B4RN and Project Gigabit

 We go ahead and build the connection, install the service, and get you live before we receive the voucher funding.

-This is the voucher claim confirmation, and this final step is critical.
+This is the voucher claim validation email, and this final step is critical.

 If you do not click the link in the final BDUK email within 28 days, we lose the voucher funding, even though you’ve already been connected and are using the service.